Edinburgh Zoo offers apology for comparing new pgymy hippo to internet star Moo Deng

 The account continued to poke fun at the situation by posting “Brat” related memes, assuring X users that the comparison was a light-hearted joke:

-The female calf was born on the 30th of October.
+The female calf was born on the 30th October.
 To celebrate her birth, Edinburgh Zoo is offering the chance to meet her with all the funds raised going towards animal care.

-Pygmy hippos are classified as Endangered by the International Union for Conservation of Nature (ICUN), and due to habitat loss, it is estimated that just 2,500 remain in the wild.
+Pygmy hippos are classified as endangered by the International Union for Conservation of Nature (ICUN), and due to habitat loss, it is estimated that just 2,500 remain in the wild.

 Jonny Appleyard, hoofstock team leader at Edinburgh Zoo added: “While Thailand’s Moo Deng has become a viral global icon, it is important to remember that pygmy hippos are incredibly rare.
 It is great to have our own little ambassador right here in Edinburgh to connect with our visitors and help raise awareness of the challenges the species face in the wild.”

-Cover images via X
+Featured image via X